endolith/complex_colormap/README.md

 ![f(z) = sin(z)](https://c1.staticflickr.com/5/4565/39058424742_8d33ea9f38_o.png)

 ## Example
-Use constant-chroma map to visualize poles and zeros of an analog bandpass filter, with accompanying magnitude and phase plots along jω axis, and a log-dB plot of magnitude for comparison:
+[analog_filter.py](/examples/analog_filter.py) uses a constant-chroma map to visualize the poles and zeros of an analog bandpass filter, with accompanying magnitude and phase plots along jω axis, and a log-dB plot of magnitude for comparison: